YIELDS:

 6. Let the muffins cool, then brush the tops of each cupcake with the limequat syrup.
 Let the cupcakes absorb the syrup.

 7. While the syrup is being soaked into the muffin, make the whipped cream.
-Whip the heavy cream and confectioners sugar until thick and fluffy.
+Using a hand mixer, whip the heavy cream and confectioners sugar until thick and fluffy.
 Top each cupcake with a dollop of whipped cream and top with one candied Limequat slice.
 (Be sure to let excess syrup fall off first) Enjoy.

-NOTE: The limequat syrup is Liquid Gold!
-I use it mixed into club soda for a refreshing drink and I use it to make margaritas and a great Limequat Vodka Martini!
-See my recipes in DISCOVERIES & INSPIRATIONS
+NOTES: My Limequat Cupcakes with Whipped Cream is an oldie but goodie.
+I experimented one winter when citrus was in season, and this was one of my favorite recipes using limequats.
+The limequat syrup is Liquid Gold!
+I use it mixed into club soda for a refreshing drink and I use it to make margaritas and a great Limequat Vodka Martini too.